umarahmed3472/Event-Flow/README.md

-# Room Booking App

-A modern room booking application built with Next.js, PostgreSQL, Prisma, and NextAuth.
+# Event Flow

+This is an Event hall and room reservation app for a local community organization in Buffalo that needed a modern solution to their current processes of reserving their event hall.
+I am still actively adding new features to this web app, including email/text message notifications and agent automations, better mobile experience, internal chat, and ability to scale for other event halls and organizations.

+The following info is still being updated and does not reflect all features of the app so far.

 ## Features

-- **User Authentication**: Secure login/register with NextAuth and bcrypt password hashing
-- **Room Management**: View available rooms and their schedules
-- **Booking System**: Request room bookings with approval workflow
+- **User Authentication**: I used nextauth as well as a 'Continue with Google' option for easier login experience.
+- **Room Management**: The 'Owner' and adjustable 'admin' users can approve and reject (with comments) user room requests
+- **Booking System**: Users can submit requests for specific rooms available at the property
-- **Admin Panel**: Approve or reject booking requests with comments
+- **Admin Panel**: Admins can review incoming requests on a dashboard
-- **Calendar Integration**: FullCalendar integration showing approved, pending, and rejected bookings
+- **Calendar Integration**: FullCalendar integration showing approved and pending - only admins and the user who requested can see the details of their respective event
-- **Real-time Updates**: Dynamic calendar updates based on booking status
+- **Real-time Updates**: The calendar updates when a submission is approved, and the event gets updated on the user's dashboard

 ## Tech Stack